National Assembly of Botswana: Post-Independence and the dominance of the BDP

-Though many African countries experienced decades of single-party rule until the 1990’s, Botswana has had 5 peaceful presidential transitions and consistent multi-party democracy since independence.
+Though many African countries experienced decades of single-party rule until the 1990s, Botswana has had 5 peaceful presidential transitions and consistent multi-party democracy since independence.
 The Botswana Democratic Party - formerly Bechuanaland Democratic Party - has always won a majority of seats in the National Assembly and is an ongoing symbol of the national liberation movement.

 Meanwhile, unlike the BDP, the opposition parties in the National Assembly have routinely changed since independence.
-During the 1990’s, urbanization and the sudden prominence of the mining sector weakened the BDP’s agriculturally centered political base.
+During the 1990s, urbanization and the sudden prominence of the mining sector weakened the BDP’s agriculturally centered political base.
 Because of this perceived fragility, some of the opposition parties were able to merge into the Botswana National Front (BNF) and almost created a unified opposition party to counter the BDP.
-In the late 1990’s, however, the BNF fractured and did not come close to rivaling the BDP again.
+In the late 1990s, however, the BNF fractured and did not come close to rivaling the BDP again.

 Yet, despite the inconsistency of the opposition, BDP’s dominance has routinely created concern among members of opposition parties about whether the National Assembly can act as a proper check against the President.
 In particular, many see a problem with lack of separation between the National Assembly and the executive in the formation of Parliament.
 In addition to this concern, political science scholars such as David Sebudubudu note that the President holds direct influence over MPs because 42% of the National Assembly is also in the President’s Cabinet.
 In a critique of the National Assembly, Sebudubudu and his colleagues explain that loyalty and personal ambitions may impede the ability for BDP party members to be free-acting in the assembly.
 Stemming from this general concern, in 1988 the National Assembly passed a motion urging the separation of Parliament, and thus the National Assembly, from the office of the President.
 Then, in 2002, speaker Ray Molomo echoed this motion when he asked a special team to look into forming a National Assembly independent of the executive.
-More recently during the 2010's, concern over the executive's power led an opposition party - Botswana Movement for Democracy (BMD) - to accuse BDP of autocracy.
+More recently during the 2010s, concern over the executive's power led an opposition party - Botswana Movement for Democracy (BMD) - to accuse BDP of autocracy.